The magic of Oil Pulling as part of your oral hygiene protocol

 I suffer used to suffer from very bad gum disease.

 If you don’t suffer from gum (periodontal) disease, all I can say is be extremely grateful.
 I would not wish it on my worst nightmare.
+Because it sucks.
+Big time.

 Anyone can develop gum disease, but some people are more susceptible than others.
 There is a genetic component.
 You might say that I’ve hit the ‘gum disease lottery’.